BrailinsonDisla/CS50X/readme.md

 # **0xff CS50 Projects**

 ## Description:
 This repository hosts a series of code snippets and projects completed throughout HarvardX's CS50 course on EdX.
+Most of these are written in C, the programming language used throughout the course.

 **Course Website:** [CS50x Website](https://cs50.harvard.edu/x/2020/)